-- If we are unable to retain, attract and motivate qualified employees or senior management, our results of operations, financial condition and business operations may be adversely impacted. - Enact Holdings' reliance on key customers or distribution relationships could cause a loss of significant sales if one or more of those relationships terminate or are reduced. - Our businesses could be adversely impacted from deficiencies in our disclosure controls and procedures or internal control over financial reporting. - Our computer systems and those of our third-party service providers have in the past and may in the future fail or be compromised, including through cybersecurity breaches; we may experience issues from new and complex information technology methodologies such as artificial intelligence; and unanticipated problems could materially adversely impact our disaster recovery systems and business continuity plans, any of which could damage our reputation, impair our ability to conduct business effectively, result in enforcement action or litigation, and materially adversely affect our business, financial condition and results of operations. - We rely upon third-party vendors who may be unable or unwilling to meet their obligations to us.
+- If we are unable to retain, attract and motivate qualified employees or senior management, our results of operations, financial condition and business operations may be adversely impacted. - Changes in the composition of Enact Holdings' business or undue concentration by customer or geographic region could cause a significant loss of business or adverse performance of a small segment of its portfolio. - Our businesses could be adversely impacted from deficiencies in our disclosure controls and procedures or internal control over financial reporting. - Our computer systems and those of our third-party service providers have in the past failed or been compromised and may in the future fail or be compromised, including through cybersecurity breaches; we may experience issues from new and complex information technology methodologies such as artificial intelligence; and unanticipated problems could materially adversely impact our disaster recovery systems and business continuity plans, any of which could expose confidential information such as personal information of our customers or employees, damage our reputation, impair our ability to conduct business effectively, result in enforcement action or litigation, and materially adversely affect our business, financial condition and results of operations. - We rely upon third-party vendors who may be unable or unwilling to meet their obligations to us.